Skip to content

 svg

-Section titled “2-ShapValues : explaining a Bayesian network as a classifier”
+Section titled “3-SHAP values : explaining a Bayesian network as a classifier”

-Class to compute Shapley values for a target variable in a Bayesian network.
+The ConditionalShapValues class computes the conditional Shapley values for a given target node in a Bayesian Network.

 train = pd.read_csv(data_path).sample(frac=1.0)